scostello-hubQA/ims-demo/README.md

 ```

 ### Integration Tests
-Explain what these tests test, why and how to run them
+This pulls the unit tests together to test the behaviours between the individual units;

 ```
 Give an example